 These days, most single-flush toilets are made with 4.5L per flush.
 New toilets are labelled with a Water Efficiency Labelling Scheme (WELS) rating as an official credential for their water efficiency.
 This rating starts from 0 stars (average flush of 6L or more) to 6 stars (average flush of 2.5L or less).

 However, there are also dual flush toilets which offer a full flush at 6.0L and a half flush at around 3.8L.
 This allows you to choose between flushing large and small amounts of water.
-These are fairly commonplace too and for many, it comes down to personal preference as the margins between them when used properly, is quite small.
+These are fairly commonplace too and for many, it comes down to personal preference as the margins between them when used properly, are quite small.

-As mentioned in our introduction, there have been some great innovations in toilet design and technology culminating in an array of different features that you can consider when you go to buy a toilet.
+There have been some great innovations in toilet design and technology culminating in an array of different features that you can consider when you go to buy a toilet.
 The sheer number of these is almost too exhaustive to cover here but a few examples can easily demonstrate what we’re talking about.

 Some of these features, like soft close seats, have almost become standard and are things you really won’t want to do without.
 Others, like bidet attachments and smart technology that activate lights, warmers and other functions are more specialised, designed to add a level of luxury and convenience to the experience.